Sebring, Florida: Geography

 The city's geography is dominated by 9212 acre Lake Jackson, but 420 acre Dinner Lake and 137 acre Little Lake Jackson are also within the city limits.
 Highlands County has more than 84 lakes, most of which are located in unincorporated areas of the county.
 Sebring lies near the southern end of the Lake Wales Ridge, a chain of ancient islands that is the native habitat for many rare plants and animals.
 Most of the area is rural and part of the Florida scrub ecosystem, with smaller areas of hammocks and cypress swamps, similar to those found at Highlands Hammock State Park, 4 mi west of Sebring.

 Climate

 Sebring's climate is a humid subtropical climate (Köppen climate classification Cfa), with hot, humid summers and mild, dry winters.
 Unlike most places with a similar climate classification, Sebring's rainfall is clearly seasonal, with approximately 57 percent of the total rainfall occurring in the June–September summer period.
-However, the variation between the wettest and driest months does not reach the threshold required for climate classification Cwa, which requires the wettest month to have ten times the precipitation of the driest month.
+However, the variation between the wettest and driest months does not reach the threshold required for climate classification Cwa (monsoon-influenced), which requires the wettest month to have ten times the precipitation of the driest month.